Cambridge DacMagic Plus

 USB input from MacPro playing ALC file in iTunes 10.6 from CBS CD-1 track 16.

-Not that great form USB, but reducing the playback level a click or two in iTunes cleared it right up.
+Not that great from USB, but reducing the playback level a click or two in iTunes cleared it right up.

 The Cambridge Audio DacMagic Plus is the most linear DAC I've ever tested, better than the Benchmark DAC1 HDR.